 |Cash back||0.6||1 cent|

 The transfer partners allow you to convert your earned points into hotel reservations and airline miles in their preferred loyalty programs.
 You can book higher-value reservations at discounted prices with both Chase points and American Express Points.
-However, American Express points are accepted at many more hotels and airlines than Chase Points.
+However, American Express points are accepted at a couple more hotels and airlines than Chase Points.

 Storing and Transfer of Points

 Chase on other hand allows pooling of points but you have to manually transfer points between accounts.
 The flexibility of points earned on different Chase cards varies.
-For instance, you can redeem points earned on Chase Freedom Unlimited through the Chase Portal but cannot transfer them to partners.
+For instance, you can redeem points earned on Chase Freedom Unlimited through the Chase Ultimate Rewards Portal but cannot transfer them to partners.

 Chase brings the most out of your points since they possess higher rates than American Express, but American Express wins out in terms of flexibility.
-Neither is outright better than the other; make the right choice for you by considering your travel habits, spending patterns and lifestyle.
+Neither credit card is outright better than the other; make the right choice for you by considering your travel habits, spending patterns and lifestyle.